 Bug fixes /changes

-- Barcode trimming didn’t worked for ‘gz’ files
+- Barcode trimming didn’t work for ‘gz’ files

 - Prediction of novel microRNAs changed: two sets are defined now; high confidence and low confidence (see manual for details)